lucas-castillo/samplr/README.md

 ## Installation

+You can install samplr from CRAN:

+    install.packages("samplr")

-You can install the released version of samplr from [Github](https://github.com/lucas-castillo/samplr) with:
+or install the development version from [Github](https://github.com/lucas-castillo/samplr) with:

     devtools::install_github("lucas-castillo/samplr")